khalid-hussain/shaheen/chap3.md

 With another powerful jolt Maria's and Angela's heads collided against each other.
 When Angela started wailing, Abu Dawood said, "If I knew that you would prove to be as courageous as your mother, I would never had brought you along.
 Look at Rabia.
-She hasn't even uttered a word of complain from her mouth."
+She hasn't even uttered a word of complaint from her mouth."

 As soon as Abu Dawood said this, Maria and Angela lashed out at Rabia.